Hi everyone and welcome to 2012, I hope everyone had a good Christmas

 Right on to today’s post which is called 2 roads and the choices we can make

-I once saw a documentary on a soldier who lost both legs in Afghanistan and when he came back to England his mother said he gave up on life, he just stayed locked in his room, locked in his own head and became very depressed with plenty of ‘Why me’?
+I once saw a documentary on a soldier who lost both legs in Afghanistan and when he came back to England his mother said he had given up on life, that he just stayed locked in his room, locked in his own head and became very depressed with plenty of ‘Why me’?
 He had decided to give in to his disability and taken to hiding away feeling sorry for himself.
 This was until someone came and spoke to him and said ‘You can have a very fulfilling life with the way you are, you just have to make the choice to live again, how will you know if you don’t try?’
-From that day this solider was determined to give life a go and stop hiding away feeling sorry for himself.
+From that day on, this solider was determined to give life a go and stop hiding away feeling sorry for himself.
 He made a choice to forget his disability and went out socialising, finding local clubs he could get involved in.
-It followed him on from this and he went on to represent his country in a particular sport and made so many new friends, going on to life a life that he started to really enjoy.
+This person then went on to represent his country in a particular sport and made so many new friends, going on to life a life that he started to really enjoy.

 We can choose a road of avoidance, one of trying to control our anxiety, thinking this temporary relief will help us long term.
 But it never does and leads to a very restricting life, one were we make excuses not to go here, not to do this and that.
 We are giving in to the way we feel and letting it control us and what we do, this is the wrong road and leads to more feelings of hopelessness and disconnection with the outside world.
 You also begin to make deals with your anxiety, ‘I won’t go here if you leave me alone’, ‘I will avoid this place if you don’t come today’.

-By human nature we try and find relief, normally it is the right thing to do, but with anxiety it is the opposite, because in trying to find relief your life becomes narrower and narrower, you begin to feel more and more sorry for yourself as you hate that you can’t go here or there.
-You can also start to go over and over things in your head, either trying to make more deals with your anxiety or knowing that this is not working and then trying to find another way out.
+By human nature we try and find relief, normally it is the right thing to do, but with anxiety it is the opposite, because in trying to find relief your life becomes narrower and narrower, you begin to feel more and more sorry for yourself, as you hate that you can’t go here or there.
+You can also start to go over and over things in your head, either by trying to fix your anxiety or trying to find another way out.

 Let’s go to the other road, the one without safety behaviours, without control and avoidance.
 This is the road I finally decided to take and anxiety would have to come with me, it no longer had a choice, there were no more deals to be made, no more excuses, if it wanted to be part of my life for now, then so be it, but it had lost it’s hold over me.